Finger (unit)

 Some hand-based measurements, including the finger.

 A chart of Imperial and US customary units.

-A finger (sometimes fingerbreadth or finger's breadth) is any of several units of measurement that are approximately the width of an adult human finger.
-[Exactly which part of the finger should be used is not defined; the width at the base of fingernail (#6 in the sketch) is typically less than that at the knuckle (#5).]
+A finger (sometimes fingerbreadth or finger's breadth) is any of several units of length that are approximately the width of an adult human finger.
+Exactly which part of the finger should be used is not defined; the width at the base of fingernail (#6 in the sketch) is typically less than that at the knuckle (#5).